 Satellite 5 was based on Spacewalk, an open source system management software for Linux machines.
-Satellite 6 is a complete overhaul of it and is composed of:
+Satellite 6 is a complete overhaul of it and is based on Foreman as its upstream open source project.

-- Foreman, an open source lifecycle management tool able to provision servers via Kickstart and Puppet; - Katello, a tool that handles Red Hat repository management (via the Pulp service) and subscription management (via the Candlepin service).
+Foreman is an open source lifecycle management tool able to provision servers and manage their configuration; it supports Kickstart, Puppet, Ansible, Chef, and Salt.

+Katello is a Foreman plugin that handles Red Hat repository management (via the Pulp service) and subscription management (via the Candlepin service).
+Starting with Satellite 6.9, the Katello agent is deprecated and is going to be removed from future releases; workloads will use Remote Execution only.